 Satsumas have loose skins for easy peeling and a super-sweet tangerine flavor for irresistible eating.
 Look for them starting in November and into January.

 Tangerines of all sorts are in season at some point over the winter from November through March.
-Look for different varieties—including tiny and sweet Pixies—as the season goes along.
+Look for different varieties—including tiny Pixies—as the season progresses.